 Keep your costs in check by choosing a few relevant keywords with moderate search volumes.

 Keywords Types and Determining the Right “Keyword Match”

 There are four keyword match types that determine how you want your ad to be displayed.

-Broad match: The broad match is the default setting on AdWords.
+Broad match: The broad match is the default setting on Google Ads.
 According to Google, it “allows your ad to show for searches on similar phrases and relevant variations, including synonyms, singular and plural forms, possible misspellings, stemmings.”